magetop/magento2-shop-by-brand/README.md

-# Magento 2 Shop By Brand by MageTop
+# Magento 2 Shop By Brand by Magetop

-**Magento 2 Shop By Brand Extension** by MageTop brings a wholly new level of looking up products for visitors - Shop by brand!
+**Magento 2 Shop By Brand Extension** by Magetop brings a wholly new level of looking up products for visitors - Shop by brand!
 Your visitors will be given a chance to look for the brand they like easily as well as experience unique attractive brand page.

 ## Highlight features